ibm-cloud-docs/cephaas/sds-cli-reference.md

 **Parameters to provide:**

 * The number of resources to return on a page.
 The default value is 1.
-Maximum limit value is 1000.
+The maximum limit value is 1000.
 	* Flag: `--limit int`

 * Filter by name from the resource collection.
 You can specify 0 to 200 characters in string length.